Stories from the Wadiz Partner Business Team, Part 1.

 Hello, pros!
 Please allow us to introduce the Wadiz Partner Business Team.

-Jang Yoon-ji: The Wadiz Partner Business Team helps makers with products or ideas launch their projects to the world through Wadiz by providing the necessary support via “external partnerships.”
+Jang Yoon-ji: The Wadiz Partner Business Team helps makers with products or ideas launch their projects on Wadiz by providing the necessary support through “external partnerships.”
 We’re a team aligned with Wadiz’s vision of “creating a world where anyone can take on a challenge.”
 Currently, we’re focusing on our “content” partner services.

 Please tell us a little more about the “Content Partner Service,” which is currently a key focus of the Wadiz Partner Business Team.

-Jung Jae-beom: This is a service that helps makers create their Wadiz product detail pagesin collaboration with experts, ensuring that the story behind their products and brand is effectively communicated to supporters.
+Jung Jae-beom: This is a service that helps makers create detailed campaign pages on Wadizin collaboration with experts, ensuring that the story behind their products and brand is effectively communicated to supporters.
 Any maker preparing for a crowdfunding campaign on Wadiz can use this service.
 The key advantage is that makers can rely on a highly trustworthy service, as content creation is handled by official partners verified by Wadiz, and a representative from Wadiz’s Partner Business Team oversees the entire project.

 Is there a particular reason you decided to launch the Content Partner service?

-Yoo Cho-eum: We launched this service to help makers who are experts in their products but struggle with how to communicate with their backers.
+Yoo Cho-eum: “I launched this service to help makers who are experts in their products but struggle with how to communicate with their supporters.
 In fact, Wadiz’s official partners have experience as makers themselves and possess extensive expertise in their respective fields.
-Since creating a Wadiz campaign page requires a deep understanding of both the product and the platform, the partners’ expertise is paramount.
+Since creating a Wadiz product page requires a deep understanding of both the product and the platform, the partners’ expertise is paramount.”

 Yoo Cho-eum, Team Leader, Wadiz Partner Business Team